 - WHKP Radio: NC Dot discusses plans for widening Highway 191 from Mountain Road to 280 Intersection

 - Right-of-way acquisition – 2019

 - Start Construction – 2021

 - End Construction – 2023

 It is estimated that approximately 90 parcels of property will be impacted by this project.
 Currently, the NCDOT has set aside $5,000,000 for right-of-way takings.
-If your property will be affected, contact one of our attorneys (two of whom previously worked on behalf of the NCDOT) for a free case evaluation.
+If your property will be affected, contact one of our attorneys (four of whom previously worked on behalf of the NCDOT) for a free case evaluation.